juanmanuel96/flask-mongodb/docs/index.md

 ### Starting the databae

-Before actually running the application, you must create the database (or databases) and its collections.
+Before actually running the application, you must create the database (or databases) and their collections.
 Run the following command to create the databases of your application.

 ```
 flask-mongodb shift start-db --all